 Most of the packaging from your new kitchen is recycled leaving very little to land fill.

-A progress payment is requested during installation and final payment due on the last day of installation.
+A progress payment is requested on delivery prior to commencement of installation and final payment due on the last day of cabinetry installation.

 You will receive a tax invoice prior to delivery with payment arrangements.